An abduction. An assault. And a 30-year struggle to understand what happened. Behind Terry Vandivort’s eerie one-man show ‘The Incident’

 “I was seeing something like a Spaulding Gray [first-person monologue], but it wasn’t feeling exactly right,” Vandivort explains.
 “Cameron just kept asking me, ‘Who are you?
 You have to figure that out.’
 I initially thought, ‘I’m just me!’
 But then I started thinking of it as a role — I am playing me, not being me.
 Once I made it separate from me, it became a character like any other.
 It is pretty raw because I’m having to relive my own experiences.
 On the other hand, if you’re doing Long Day’s Journey Into Night, you need to find analogous experiences to make it live.”

-One way it lives is in Vandivort’s often unexpected interjection of humor into otherwise dire circumstances.
+A way it lives is in Vandivort’s often unexpected interjection of humor into otherwise dire circumstances.

 “One of the ways I cope is with humor — whether appropriate or inappropriate,” he says.
 “And if it was unremittingly serious from the beginning, I knew it would wear out its welcome.
 What thrills me about acting is partnerships, so I was seeking a partner [in the audience].
 I wanted the audience to be inside me to see the progression and detail of thought and reaction.
 So I figured I had to find ways to bring them along with me.
 If they were just passive observers, it wouldn’t work.”